DGTV11/dotfiles/README.md

 ```
 4) Partition disks using `lsblk` and `cfdisk`

+> [!NOTE] Swap partition not strictly necessary
+> If you decide not to make a swap partition, please adjust steps 5 and 6 accordingly

 | Mount point on the installed system | Partition | Partition type | Suggested size |
 | --- | --- | --- | --- |
 | /boot | /dev/efi_system_partition | EFI system partition | 512MiB-1 GiB |